InfiniteEndeavours/Portfolio-Site/README.md

 ## Features

-The website will feature 3 pages, which are accessible from the home page via navigation links (Home, Resume and Projects).
-The site will also feature a downloadable copy of a CV.

-* All pages will contain the following:

-    * A responsive navigation bar which will allow the user to traverse the site using the buttons located on top of the pages banner.

-    * A footer at the bottom of the page, which will feature a small brief about the client, a link to their CV and links to social media (Github, Twitter, Email etc).

-* Home Page

-    * The home page will feature three blurbs about the client, such as a brief about the client, what their motivation is and what their goals are in the future.

-* Resume
+The website will take on a single-page design for the main content.
+There will be a second webpage which is only displayed after a user submits a contact form.

+The Home page will include;

+* About me section - This will provide a brief introduction.

+* Work History section - This will showcase the previous and current roles of the client.

+* Skill set section - This will show the skill set of the client.

+* Projects section - This skillset the projects the client has completed.

-    * This page will feature a horizontal timeline for the client's work history.
+* Contact Form - This will allow users to contact the client.

-    * A section about the client's skills, which will consist written text.

-* Projects
+The Thank You page will include;

+* A thank you message - This will inform users that the client will get back to them

+All pages will include;

-    * Two sections covering a project the client has completed as well as a project the client is going to be working on.
+* Navigation Bar - To allow the user to navigate to different sections of the page, as well as obtain a copy of the client's CV.

-* Contact

-    * Contains a form which allows a recruiter or user to establish communication with the client.
+*Footer Bar - This will have a brief description of the website, links to social media and another download link to the client's CV.

 ## Images